-- 4.1 The Panels shall have the following delegated functions: - (a) To research Members' Allowances schemes in other relevant Authorities; - (b) To gather evidence from interested persons and relevant organisations: - (c) To conduct interviews with relevant persons; and - (d) To produce the Annual report to the Councils, via the Joint Audit & Governance Committee, in line with the Terms of Reference of the Panels.

-4.2 Note

-- (a) A copy of the relevant report shall be provided to each Council; - (b) Once having received the report, each Council shall publish in one or more newspapers circulating in its area, a notice which: - (i) states that it has received recommendations from an Independent Remuneration Panel in respect of its scheme; - (ii) describes the main features of that Panel's recommendations; - (iii) specifies the recommended amounts of each allowance mentioned in the report in respect of that Authority; - (iv) states that copies of the Panel's report are available at the principal office of the Council for inspection by members of the public at such times as may be specified by the Council in the notice; and
+- 4.1 The Panel shall have the following delegated functions: - (a) To research Members' Allowances schemes in other relevant Authorities; - (b) To gather evidence from interested persons and relevant organisations; - (c) To conduct interviews with relevant persons; and - (d) To produce the Annual Report to the Councils, via the Joint Audit & Governance Committee, in line with the Terms of Reference of the Panels. - 4.2 Note - (a) A copy of the relevant Report shall be provided to the relevant Council; - (b) Having received the Report, each Council shall publish in one or more newspapers circulating in its area, a notice which: - (i) states that it has received recommendations from an Independent Remuneration Panel in respect of its scheme; - (ii) describes the main features of that Panel's recommendations; - (iii) specifies the recommended amounts of each allowance mentioned in the Report in respect of that Council;

-- (v) specifies the address of the principal office of the Council at which such copies are made available. - (c) Each Council shall supply a copy of any report made by the Panels, where possible electronically, to any person who requests a copy.
+- (iv) states that copies of the Panel's Report are available at the principal office of the Council for inspection by members of the public at such times as may be specified by the Council in the notice; and - (v) specifies the address of the principal office of the Council at which such copies are made available. - (c) Each Council shall supply a copy of any Report made by the Panels, where possible electronically, to any person who requests a copy.
 Where a hard copy is provided, the Council may charge such reasonable copying and postage fees, as may be determined from time to time.